pixelplex/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-2.md

     con.commit()
 ```

-`check_user` function will be used to check if the user exists in the database or not.
+`check_user` function will be used to check if the user exists in the database.
 ```python
 def check_user(uid):
     cur.execute(f'SELECT * FROM Users WHERE uid = {uid}')